ukrishnas/LPSharp/CLP/README.md

   been stripped from all repositories.
 This was done to make the source code easier to understand.

+__What has been added?__

+- __ClpInterface__ is a more user friendly interface to Clp solver functions.
+  The interface library is also linked as a standalone executable called `coinwrap.exe`.
+- __CoinWrap__ is a SWIG and CMake based C# interface to Clp.
+It provides nuget packages that be imported into C# projects.

 ## CoinWrap - C# interface to Clp

 The capabilities of Clp are quite extensive, but arcane.
-Starting basis methods, pivot algorithms, enabling plus-minus one matrix, using automatic algorithm, etc. require setting special options and more special options with seeming arbitrary integers representing bit fields and extra information.
+Starting basis methods, pivot algorithms, enabling plus-minus one matrix, using automatic algorithm, etc. require setting special options and more special options with integers representing bit fields and extra information.
 CoinWrap consists of a Clp interface which is a more user friendly interface to a subset of Clp functionality from ClpSolver (the source code for Clp standalone executable), ClpSimplex (the solver driver), ClpSolve (the solver options), CoinModel (to build models), and related classes.

 It uses SWIG to generate C# language wrappers.
 This can be extended to other languages in the future.
 CMake is used to compile and build dotnet nuget